 Today I am very happy to have Andrew Hessel as my guest on Singularity 1 on 1.
 (As always, you can listen to or download the audio interview above, or scroll down and watch the video recording in full.)

-During the interview Andrew shares his truly infectious passion about synthetic biology and the unique opportunities that lie ahead of the budding first generation of DIY bio-hackers.
+During the interview, Andrew shares his truly infectious passion for synthetic biology and the unique opportunities that lie ahead of the budding first generation of DIY bio-hackers.

 Who is Andrew Hessel?

 Andrew Hessel co-chairs the Bioinformatics and Biotechnology track at the Singularity University, an institution founded by futurist Ray Kurzweil and X Prize Foundation CEO Peter Diamandis, with sponsorship from world-leading organizations that include Google, Autodesk, and NASA.
 He is also the founder of the Pink Army Cooperative, a venture exploring open source personalized cancer therapies.
 His work has been featured in The New York Times, Futurist Magazine, H+, and Wired News.